Qubik-Studios/Sneaky-Tree-Growing/README.md

   #Default value: false
   Enable-Custom-Tags = true
 ```
+The Config is located at: "/<YourMCFolder>/config/Qubik Studios Mods/sneakytreegrowing.toml"

 ## Note on Modpack creators and Disseminator
 You can use this mod for free in your Modpack.
 Just make sure to credit this mod.